haacked/haacked.com/_posts/archived/2005-10-24-writing-a-windows-service-when-you-just-need-a-scheduled-process.aspx.markdown

 ---
 layout: post
-title: "Writing a Windows Service When You Just Need A Scheduled Process"
+title: Writing a Windows Service When You Just Need A Scheduled Process
 date: 2005-10-24 -0800
 comments: true
 disqus_identifier: 10997
 categories: []
+redirect_from: "/archive/2005/10/23/writing-a-windows-service-when-you-just-need-a-scheduled-process.aspx/"
 ---

 Sometimes someone writes a post that makes you say, “Oh shit!”.
 For example, [Jon Galloway](http://weblogs.asp.net/jgalloway/) writes that writing a [windows service just to run a scheduled